 To help us protect Dimmingsdale for future generations, we ask that all visitors stick to the forest code:

 *Please note, BBQs, camping, overnight parking, campfires and smoking are not permitted in Dimmingsdale Valley, smoking is only allowed in the car parks.

-As Dimmingsdale is part of the English Forest Estate, events require authorisation and specialist insurance provided by Forestry England, part of the Forestry Commission.
+As Dimmingsdale is managed by Forestry England, events require authorisation.
 If you are organising a commercial, charity or personal event in Dimmingsdale, please email the local team with details of your request.

-Dimmingsdale car parks are open daily 7am-7pm, vehicles left in the car parks after this time will need to be released by rangers where a call out fee will be charged.
-Please note- car park hours change seasonally, please contact us for current hours.
+Dimmingsdale car parks are open daily 8am-6pm, after which they are locked by Forestry England .
+Please note- car park hours change seasonally, please contact Forestry England for current hours.